-Arts & The Park, the ten-day celebration of the arts held each spring in Hot Springs, Arkansas has been rescheduled for September 25 – October 4 with outdoor and virtual offerings.
+Arts & The Park, the ten-day celebration of the arts held each spring in Hot Springs, Arkansas was rescheduled for September 25 – October 4 with outdoor and virtual offerings.
 Arts & The Park is hosted by the Hot Springs Area Cultural Alliance as part of the organization’s mission to celebrate the arts and culture of the Hot Springs area.
 Previous Arts & The Park festivals have included live performances, workshops, children’s events, and exhibitions.
 However, due to coronavirus concerns, the 2020 events had to be rethought in order ensure the safety of presenters and attendees.
-Some of the highlights of this years festival will include:
+Some of the highlights of this years festival included:

 Gallery Walk – The first Friday of every month from 5-9 p.m.
 Hot Springs area galleries and participating studio spaces open their doors for Gallery Walk.
 New exhibits, art events, and opportunities to meet featured artists, continue to make Gallery Walk a must for visitors and residents alike.
-A special Arts & the Park Gallery Walk will provide virtual visits to the gallery exhibits and features.
+A special Arts & The Park Gallery Walk will provide virtual visits to the gallery exhibits and features.

 Presented by Arvest Bank, Arts & The Park provides a great way to immerse yourself in the arts.
 Support for Arts & The Park is provided, in part, by the Arkansas Arts Council, a division of the Department of Arkansas Heritage, and the National Endowment for the Arts.